 - Subverted in The Simpsons episode "Eternal Moonshine of the Simpson Mind".
 Homer comes home early and catches Marge with Duff Man on the couch.
 However, the situation is Not What It Looks Like.
 What Homer takes as a Bedroom Adultery Scene turns out to be the planning of a surprise birthday party for him.

-- This happens a couple times in Trollhunters, but most notably when Jim's mother says she probably has to take a weekend shift at the hospital, so Jim, Draal, and Strickler booby-trap the house in preparation to bring the fight with Angor Rot there.
+- This happens a couple of times in Trollhunters, but most notably when Jim's mother says she probably has to take a weekend shift at the hospital, so Jim, Draal, and Strickler booby-trap the house in preparation to bring the fight with Angor Rot there.
 However, the shift becomes unnecessary so she comes back without warning, and Hilarity Ensues as she almost gets hit by an ax, sprays Draal with mace and knocks him unconscious under a bookcase, and chugs an entire pitcher of water before finally learning Jim's secret.